oracle/pgql-lang/pages/pgql-1.1-spec.md

 (n3) -[e3]-> (n4)
 ```

-Second, PGQL syntax allows reversing the direction of an edge in the query, i.e. right-to-left instead of left-to-right.
+Second, it is allowed to reverse the direction of an edge in the pattern, i.e. right-to-left instead of left-to-right.
 Therefore, the following is a valid graph pattern:

 ```sql
 (n1) -[e1]-> (n2) <-[e2]- (n3)